edit on github↗

 Before: plain LangGraph

-This is standard LangGraph code.
-It runs fine on your laptop but has no durability — if the process dies, the run is lost.
+Standard LangGraph code.
+It works locally but has no durability — if the process dies mid-review, the run is gone.

 import operator